Faresalghazy/PiCa/README.md

 ----------
 # Controlling the car from your Android phone
 	Possibly the simplest step, download the CarJoy developed by Centennial Apps from google play [here](https://play.google.com/store/apps/details?id=centennialapps.fares.carcontroller&hl=en).
 Enter the settings page, enter your IP and port  (note that this works with external IPs as well), make sure to press the set buttons.
 Go back and enjoy steering your car.
 Alternatively, you can use or develop any application that sends the steering angle as a UTF string to the car

+	Until development of the CarJoy app is fully complete,

 ----------